T

 Getting around

-South Korea's KTX high-speed rail network is exceptionally efficient and connects major cities quickly.
+South Korea boasts an exceptionally efficient high-speed rail network (KTX) connecting major cities quickly and comfortably.
 Domestic flights are available for longer distances, though often less convenient than the train.
-Renting a car is generally not recommended for city travel due to excellent public transport and challenging urban driving conditions; it's best suited for exploring rural areas.
+Renting a car is generally not recommended for travel within major cities due to traffic and parking challenges, but can be useful for exploring rural areas.

 Insider tips

-• Consider purchasing a T-Money card for easy payment on subways, buses, and even in convenience stores across the country.
+• Consider a T-Money card for easy payment on public transport and even at convenience stores; it's reloadable and very convenient.